 If your new home has a prepayment, or prepaid, gas or electricity meter – the type that allows you to pay for energy in advance, by charging a key or card – contact the current energy supplier immediately.
 Request that the supplier remove any outstanding debt from the meter, so you are not liable for any money owed by the previous occupants of the property and arrange the delivery of a new prepayment key or card.

-Also, while prepayment, or pay-as-you-go, tariffs are capped by the government regulator, Ofgem, even the cheapest of them is still more expensive than paying for your fuel, in arrears, by direct debit.
+Also, while prepayment, or pay-as-you-go, tariffs are capped by the government regulator, Ofgem, even the cheapest is still more expensive than paying for your fuel in arrears by direct debit.
 Energy suppliers will typically replace a prepayment meter with a standard meter, free of charge, on request, provided you are not in debt to them.
 Even if you are in debt, they are legally obliged to replace your prepayment meter, free of charge, if you are disabled or chronically ill.